nicholasrobinson/BuddyBox-PPM/README.md

 ## Overview

 This driver allows a JR (Japan Remove Control Co., Ltd.), Spektrum (Horizon Hobby, Inc.) or Futaba (Hobbico, Inc.) radio transmitter to communicate with a PC (Windows / OS X / Linux).
-It is written in ANSI C, leveraging the excellent PortAudio Portable Cross-Platform Audio I/O, and facilitates one-way communication from the radio transmitter to the PC via any available audio input device (microphone-in, line-in etc), using output from the transmitter's trainer port.
+It is written in ANSI C, leveraging the excellent PortAudio Portable Cross-Platform Audio I/O library, and facilitates one-way communication from the radio transmitter to the PC via any available audio input device (microphone-in, line-in etc), using output from the transmitter's trainer port.

 ## Requirements